JacobBITLABS/COCO_TOOLS/README.md

 # COCO_TOOLS
 Tools for the COCO-formatted JSON annotation files.

-Currently contains a python-script to scale a dataset of images and their corresponding coco-file.
+## Scale a whole dataset annotated with a COCO-File.
+Currently only supports BBox.
+Just give input cocofile and a path to image directory.